 How to share via open repositories

-La Trobe University researchers are encouraged to deposit their research outputs in OPAL, La Trobe University's collaborative digital repository, powered by Figshare.
+La Trobe University researchers are encouraged to deposit their research outputs in OPAL, La Trobe University's collaborative digital repository.

 This includes publications, data, teaching materials, code and many any other research and teaching outputs you can think of!
 See this showcase for some examples of the varied items that can be stored there.